 This module provides an introduction to the study of graphic novels, a unique field of inquiry encompassing many world cultures and drawing on many disciplines.
 Students will read, discuss, and analyze many different types of novels, such as stand-alone, serial, and adaptive books.

-DAA4637 Scriptwriting (7 credits)

-Prerequisite (s): DAA1616, DAA4634

-This module covers the fundamentals of concept development, dramatic structure, and writing for a visual medium.
+DAA4637 Scriptwriting (7 credits) Prerequisite (s): DAA1616, DAA4634 dramatic structure, and writing for a visual medium.
 It leads to the completion of at least one original preproduction script in screenplay format.